Clearsky-Vision/clearsky_api_tools/README.md

 ### Downloading data

 Supported download paths:
-- **Composite download** for an AOI (works regardless of whether the underlying order is tile-based or composite-based)
+- **Composite download** for an AOI (works regardless of whether the underlying order is tile-based or polygon-based)
 - **Tile** download (for tile orders)
 - **Minitile** download (for minitile orders)